Milnor fibre boundary of a non-isolated surface singularity: The fibrations

-This formula can be `localized' (around the singular locus): the Wang exact sequence of the fibration $\partial _{2,j}F\to S^1$ provides
+This formula can be `localized' around the singular locus: the Wang exact sequence of the fibration $\partial _{2,j}F\to S^1$ provides

-Since the horizontal (Milnor) monodromy on $\partial_1F$ is trivial, the left hand side of (\ref{eq:divdiv}) differs from the product (over $j$) of the left hand side of (\ref{eq:divdiv2}) only by a factor of type $(t-1)^N$.
-This, of course, is true for the right hand sides too.
+Since the horizontal/Milnor monodromy on $\partial_1F$ is trivial, the left hand side of (\ref{eq:divdiv}) differs from the product (over $j$) of the left hand side of (\ref{eq:divdiv2}) only by a factor of type $(t-1)^N$.
+This, of course, is true for the right hand sides too: for some $N\in \Z$ one has